-Based on the above actions and measures taken by management to mitigate the adverse effect of the pandemic, it projects that the Company would continue to report positive results of operations and would remain liquid to meet current obligation as it falls due.
-In addition, the Company has positive earnings before interests, taxes, depreciation, and amortization for the year.
-Accordingly, management has not determined material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+Management will continue to take actions to continually improve the operations as the need arises.
+Based on the foregoing improvements, it projects that the Group would report positive results of operations in the near future and would remain liquid to meet current obligation as it falls due.
+In addition, the Group has positive earnings before interests, taxes, depreciation, and amortization for the year.
+Accordingly, management has not determined material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern due to the effects of the COVID-19 pandemic.